reallyTG/drasync-artifact/README.md

 3. Run the vis in the container: `cd /drasync/p5-promise-vis; python3 -m http.server 8080`
 4. Access vis: navigate to localhost:8080 on your machine!

-# TODO

-- figure out, in docker run step, which port is on the local machine.
-Specify that users can map to that port.

-- install CodeQL on the image.

-- make sure stats query is where it needs to be.

-- add directory structure to Dockerfile.